https-www-twitter-com-henry0323389595/buckets.github.io/_drafts/survey2018results.md

 });
 </script>

----
+## Thank you!

 It has been a great year for Buckets, thanks to all of you!
-And as 2019 approaches, I'm excited about where Buckets is going to go.
+And as 2019 approaches I'm excited about where Buckets is going to go.

 Thanks and happy budgeting!